Fatmir Sejdiu

-Fatmir Sejdiu (born 23 October 1951) is a Kosovar politician.
-He was the leader of the Democratic League of Kosovo (LDK) and was the 1st President of Republic of Kosovo.
+Fatmir Sejdiu (born 23 October 1951) is a Kosovan politician.
+He was the leader of the Democratic League of Kosovo (LDK) and was President of Kosovo.

 Early life and education

 Fatmir Sejdiu was born on 23 October 1951, in the small village of Pakashticë, Podujevo, FPR Yugoslavia.
 He was the first child of Nexhmi Sejdiu and Miradije Shala-Sejdiu.

 He finished the primary school and high school in Podujevë.

 He graduated from the Faculty of Law, the University of Pristina, in 1974, where he also completed his postgraduate studies and earned his PhD degree.

 He attended studies in France (University of Paris II Panthéon-Assas, 1984, the Section of History of the Institutions of Economics, Philosophy and Sociology of Law and History of Political Theories), then in the United States (the Arizona State University), and has had short study visits at other universities.

 He has published a number of works in the field of the legal, historical, and legal-constitutional studies and other areas.

 Sejdiu has been a professor at the Faculty of Law since 1975, and as of lately at the Faculty of Political Sciences at the University of Prishtina as well.

 He speaks Albanian, English, French, Serbian and Macedonian.